deeksharungta/injury-tracking-system/README.md

 ### Back-end:

-- RestAPI with Prisma as the ORM.
+- Prisma as the ORM.
 - PostgreSQL database.

 ### Authentication: